Fernandes2692/Fernandes2692/README.md

 - Astropy for research paper in Near-Field Cosmology: The Genesis of the Milky Way Galaxy.

 **Code First Girls (CFG) short courses:**
-   * Introduction to Web Development (HTML, CSS, JavaScript and GitHub)
+   * Introduction to Web Development (HTML, CSS & JavaScript)
    * Introduction to Python Programming
    * Introduction to Data Science
    * Introduction to SQL and databases